Trevor Goddard (cricketer): 1964–65 series

 Goddard took up the post of cricket organiser of the privately financed Sport Foundation of South Africa in late 1964.

 Goddard was appointed captain for the five-Test series against the visiting English side in 1964–65.
 However, after England won the First Test and the next two were drawn, the selectors asked him to relinquish the captaincy.
 They wanted him to issue a statement, "the gist of which was that he had asked to be relieved of the captaincy".
 He refused to do so, and they let him remain captain for the rest of the series.
 When he scored his only Test century, 112, in the Fourth Test, "almost the entire England team moved over to congratulate this most popular player.
 The crowd rose for fully a minute.
 It was an inspiring spectacle."
 Goddard finished the series with 405 runs at 40.50, and 6 wickets at 51.66.

-Disappointed with the way he had been handled, he told the selectors during the Fourth Test that he would retire from Test cricket at the end of the series and would consequently be unavailable for the tour to England in 1965.
+Disappointed with the way he had been handled, Goddard told the selectors during the Fourth Test that he would retire from Test cricket at the end of the series and would consequently be unavailable for the tour to England in 1965.
 They later offered him the captaincy of the touring team, but he was adamant.

 Later Test career

 1966–67 series

 Goddard played the 1965–66 season for Natal, and at the end of the season he captained South to an overwhelming victory against North in a trial match, making 102 and taking 6 for 30 in the respective first innings.

-He captained a strong South African XI to an important victory against the Australian touring team early in December 1966, then made his highest score, 222 for North-Eastern Transvaal against Western Province a few days later.
+Goddard captained a strong South African XI to an important victory against the Australian touring team early in December 1966, then made his highest score, 222 for North-Eastern Transvaal against Western Province a few days later.
 Under the captaincy of Peter van der Merwe (who in 1965 had named his son Trevor after Goddard) he played all five Tests against the Australians, scoring 294 runs at 32.66 and having his most successful series with the ball, taking 26 wickets at 16.23.
 After the Australian second innings in the First Test, when he took his best Test figures of 6 for 53 to give South Africa its first-ever Test victory over Australia in South Africa, he was carried off the field shoulder-high by the jubilant crowd.
 Asked why the Australians had found Goddard's deliveries so hard to play, Denis Lindsay replied, "Trevor's swinging them in circles."
 Eight of the South Africans who won the series 3–1 had toured in Goddard's team in 1963–64.

 He continued his all-round form for North-Eastern Transvaal in 1967–68 and Natal in 1968–69.
 He took up the position of sports supervisor at the University of Natal in 1968, which combined administrative, coaching and mentoring duties.
 His protégés at the university included John Traicos and Vintcent van der Bijl.